Academic Publications |

 "William James's "The Will to Believe": A Decision-Theoretic Analysis" [talk slides]

-Invited speaker, Pittsburgh Formal Epistemology Workshop (PFEW), Carnegie Mellon University.
+Pittsburgh Formal Epistemology Workshop (PFEW), Carnegie Mellon University, PA, USA.
 Feb 14th, 2025.

 "Revenge, Retribution, and the Law"

-Invited speaker, University of Pittsburgh, Undergraduate Philosophy Club.
+Invited speaker, University of Pittsburgh, Undergraduate Philosophy Club, PA, USA.
 Dec 12th, 2023

 "Re-generation of Wilderness"